-There were some changes to the composition of the Board in the 2017 fiscal year.
-We would like to take this opportunity to thank Reg Bruce (CLRA) and Larry Matychuk (Union) for their commitment and contributions as Trustees to the ARI Pension Plan over the years, and wish them all the best in retirement.
-With that, the Board also welcomed two new trustees in Arron Mireau (CLRA) and Robert Taylor (Union).
+There was a change to the composition of the Board in the 2018 fiscal year.
+We would like to take this opportunity to sincerely thank Al Hettinger for his commitment and contributions as a Trustee to the ARI Pension Plan over the last 30+ years.
+Al has helped a lot of Refrigeration Mechanics over the decades and we certainly wish him all the best in retirement.
+With that, the Board was pleased to welcome Matt Smith as a new contractor trustee with the Pension Plan.